khuckins/BG3-adventurers-guide-to-tamriel-2e566/Readme.md

 - Warrior, Mage, and Thief Birthsign Backgrounds don't display their Stat bonuses on Left Panel of Character Creator
 - Some Birthsign Powers don't have icons
 - Installation under Candor Mod Manager breaks modsettings.lsx (.pak file does not fully extract)
+- Some spells do not yet have icons

 ## Installation
 At the moment, Candor Mod Manager doesn't play nice when installing this mod, however it is packaged for installation once a fix is released.
 For now, I recommend using the manual method, though I generally recommend Candor.